-ART 110 [H] Drawing I
+ART 110 [H] 5 credits Drawing I

 Introduction to the principles of drawing from observation.
 Investigation of proportion, modeling and perspective with various drawing media.
-Prerequisite: ART 106 recommended.

-ART 111 [H] 5 credits Figure Drawing I
+ART 111 [H] Figure Drawing I

 Introduction to the principles and processes of drawing the human figure.
 Investigation of proportion, gesture and composition with various drawing media from live models.